 Apptainer> head -3 /etc/os-release

-PRETTY_NAME="Debian GNU/Linux buster/sid"
+PRETTY_NAME="Debian GNU/Linux trixie/sid"

 NAME="Debian GNU/Linux"